 This morning we were back at it, picking up additional supplies in town, including zinc metal sheets and wood for the roof and door.
 Once again, it was slow going as we proceeded to melt like figures at a wax museum.
 The roof turned out to be really nice though, and we took some time to explore the village and visit the CWS water center, which was a nice treat.
 As it stands now the structure is 90% complete.
 All that’s needed is a final coat of plaster, a cement floor, and the door attached, all of which the village assured us would be completed by the time we got there tomorrow…only time will tell but I’m not too optimistic.
 The hut has become my Waterloo, sapping my energy, not too mention my wallet.
 People say a buying a boat is a money pit, they clearly haven’t tried to build a house in Ghana.
 I’ll be thrilled when it’s finished and honestly it looks awesome, just part of the process and you can tell how appreciative the community is which helps keep a good attitude.

 As we’ve been preparing to open the center, Ben and I have spent a lot of time thinking about how access to electricity will hopefully spur entrepreneurship.
 We’ve talked about sewing businesses and refrigeration, hoping that individuals would take initiative to turn electricity into a new sustainable business.
 So far most people in the community have been asking about being able to watch TV – which yes they will have enough electricity to power.
 Ben and I have been laughing that they finally have access to electricity and all they want to do is watch the football match but today we started to realize the power behind that idea.
-There are individuals in the village who already own a tv, despite not having access to electricity.
+In countries like the USA, it’s so easy to take amenities like electricity, a functioning TV, and a dish network for granted that people don’t even give a second thought about it!
+The difference is astonishing, and it should definitely act to make people more grateful about everything they have that others might not.
+There are individuals in the village who already own a TV, despite not having access to electricity.
 They are eager to plug it in and stream the games, charging individuals to watch, kind of like a movie theater.
 So things don’t always happen how you expect them, but they have a way of figuring themselves out, and in this case much sooner than we could have hoped for!
 We can’t wait to see how things continue to grow once the center is officially open for business.